okikeSolutions/patchplane/SPEC.md

 Proceed with **PatchPlane** as a focused internal MVP under the following constraints:

 1. position it as an **AI change control plane**, not a universal Git replacement,
-2. define merge behavior around **scoped patch sets plus explicit conflict fallback**,
+2. define the first delivery slice around **PatchPlane-primary orchestration and execution with GitHub-compatible intake and publication**,
 3. use **Convex Workflow + Actions** as the default orchestrator,
-4. use **WorkOS + Convex** for auth,
+4. use **WorkOS + Convex** for human identity,
+5. use a **GitHub App** for repository authority and compatibility with existing workflows,
-5. use **Daytona** as the default execution boundary,
+6. use **Daytona** as the default execution boundary,
-6. use **Pi Mono** as the first runtime behind a replaceable adapter contract,
+7. use **Pi Mono** as the first runtime behind a replaceable adapter contract,
-7. use **TypeScript** as the platform language and **Effect** as the preferred model for the control-plane core,
+8. use **TypeScript** as the platform language and **Effect** as the preferred model for the control-plane core,
-8. use **TanStack Start** for the dashboard while explicitly accepting RC-stage framework risk,
+9. use **TanStack Start** for the dashboard while explicitly accepting RC-stage framework risk,
-9. treat cost as **low-cost, not zero-cost**, and
+10. treat cost as **low-cost, not zero-cost**, and
-10. validate with one team, one codebase, and one runtime before broadening the claim surface.
+11. validate with one team, one codebase, one GitHub installation, and one runtime before broadening the claim surface, and
+12. treat GitHub as the initial base layer rather than the long-term center of gravity for the product.

 Under those assumptions, the concept remains credible and differentiated enough to justify MVP exploration, and the implementation strategy is now concrete enough to begin building without another major architecture pass.